907-552-4943 or DSN: 317-552-4943

-What is Joint Army Family Action Plan (JAFAP)?
+What is Joint Family Action Plan (JFAP)?

-The Joint Army Family Action Plan Program is a grassroots process that allows you to give feedback to commanders and raise issues important to you about military and family life.
+The Joint Family Action Plan Program is a grassroots process that allows you to give feedback to commanders and raise issues important to you about military and family life.
 It is a decision making tool for Army & Air Force leaders at all levels (local installations, major army commands and Headquarters, Department of the Army).
 A DA Circular, updated annually, lists issues and what's been done, or is being done to resolve them.

-Who takes part in JAFAP?
+Who takes part in JFAP?

 All segments of America are represented: single, married, dual military and single parent Soldiers, Airmen, Family members, Retirees and their Family members, members of the National Guard and Reserve Components and DA civilians, contractors and Surviving Spouses.

-How does the JAFAP process work?
+How does the JFAP process work?

 2001 - Funded student travel (OCONUS) extended to age 23